jacko123456/options-trading/README.md

 # options-trading
-A collection of my options trading algorithms!
+An archive of my automated options trading algorithms!